pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 You can follow along on the actual source code if you wish so, and I will try my best to keep this article updated but the architecture described here will probably not change much.

-### Goal
+## Goal

-The required features listed above in the project description were pretty clear right from the start of my project.
+The required features listed in the project description were pretty clear right from the start of my project.
 I am aware that other Hacker News Terminal UIs already do exist, even [an impressive one](https://github.com/aome510/hackernews-TUI) in Rust.
 I did not look at the code of any of these projects.

 ### Stack